-The Concorde holds a very special place in aviation history as one of the most famous and recognizable aircraft.
+The Concorde holds an extraordinary place in aviation history as one of the most famous and recognizable aircraft.
 Even though they are no longer in the air, you can still enjoy them in different parts of the world.
 Let's take a closer look at where the Concord planes are now.

-It is one of only two supersonic aircraft to ever operate commercially.
-Built by a British-French consortium, the Concorde was a turbojet supersonic airliner, capable of flying at Mach 2.04 (1.354 mph or 2.180 km/h at cruise altitude).
-20 Concordes were built, including 6 prototypes and development aircraft.
+It is one of only two supersonic aircraft ever to operate commercially.
+Built by a British-French consortium, the Concorde was a turbojet supersonic airliner capable of flying at Mach 2.04 (1.354 mph or 2.180 km/h at cruise altitude).
+20 Concordes were built, including six prototypes and development aircraft.
 The 14 commercial models operated from 1976 to their retirement in 2003.
-British Airways and Air France were the only airlines to buy and operate the Concorde.
-All but two are preserved.
+British Airways and Air France were the only airlines to buy and use the Concorde.
+All but two still exist.

-Being a British-French aircraft, a large number of the remaining Concordes now reside in the United Kingdom.
-In fact, a total of 7 Concordes now call the United Kingdom their home.
-British Airways operated four of them while the remaining three were test and development aircraft.
+Being a British-French aircraft, many of the remaining Concordes now reside in the United Kingdom.
+A total of 7 Concordes now call the United Kingdom their home.
+British Airways operated four, while the remaining three were test and development aircraft.

 Test and Development Concordes in the United Kingdom

 A pre-production model of the Concorde (registration G-AXDN) is on display in Duxford at the Imperial War Museum.
-The pre-production models introduced new improvements and refinements before full scale production began.
-Among the improvements were a new wing plan, more fuel capacity and a different engine intake system.
+The pre-production models introduced new improvements and refinements before full-scale production began.
+The upgrades included a new wing plan, more fuel capacity, and a different engine intake system.

 Another pre-production model (registration G-BBDG) is in the Brooklands Museum in Weybridge, Surrey.
-This was the first aircraft in history to carry 100 people at supersonic speeds in 1974.
+G-BBDG was the first aircraft in history to carry 100 people at supersonic speeds in 1974.

 Production Concordes in the United Kingdom

 Manchester Airport is home to one of the first production Concordes, the G-BOAC, which British Airways operated.
-It is one of the heaviest Concordes as aircrafts produced later benefitted from the design changes and weight reductions.
-The G-BOAC was also considered the flagship Concorde by British Airways because the name "BOAC” were the initials of the forerunner to British Airways.
+It is one of the heaviest Concordes as aircraft produced later benefitted from the design changes and weight reductions.
+The G-BOAC was also considered the flagship Concorde by British Airways because the name "BOAC" was the initials of the forerunner to British Airways.

 The only Concorde in Scotland is at the National Museum of Flight in East Lothian.
-The Concorde named G-BOAA was the first aircraft that British Airways got delivered, which happened on 14 January 1976.
-It was also the first Concorde to perform a commercial flight for the British Airways.
-They, and Air France, did so simultaneously on 21 January 1976.
+The Concorde, named G-BOAA, was the first aircraft British Airways received on 14 January 1976.
+It was also the first Concorde to perform a commercial flight for British Airways.
+They and Air France did so simultaneously on 21 January 1976.

 Heathrow Airport houses a former British Airways Concorde (G-BOAB).
-It is now used for personel training by the British Airways.
-This aircraft was never fitted with the return-to-flight modifications following the Paris crash.
-It’s last flight was a positioning flight from New York to Heathrow Airport and it never flew again.
+British Airways now uses it for personnel training, and this aircraft never got the return-to-flight modifications following the Paris crash.
+Its last flight was a positioning flight from New York to Heathrow Airport, and it never flew again.

-The last Concorde ever built (G-BOAF) is on display at the Aerospace Bristol aerospace museum near Filton.
+The last Concorde ever built (G-BOAF) is displayed at the Aerospace Bristol aerospace museum near Filton.
 G-BOAF also made the final flight of all Concordes on 26 November 2003.

 Today, France is home to six Concordes.
-Half of them are former prototype or development aircraft, while the other half is Air France production models.
+Half of them are former prototype or development aircraft, while the other half are Air France production models.

 Test and Development Concordes in France